 Galaxy Note 8 Design: Similar to Gorgeous S8, with Same Flaw

-Some reports are suggesting that Samsung will take cues from its Galaxy S8 and deliver a curved “Infinity Screen” with the Galaxy Note 8 that nearly eliminates the left and right bezels.
+Some reports, backed by leaked renders of the new phone, claim that Samsung will take cues from its Galaxy S8 and deliver a curved “Infinity Screen” with the Galaxy Note 8 that nearly eliminates the left and right bezels.

-Credit: Olixar/ForbesThere’s also been talk on Android Headlines and elsewhere of Samsung planning to follow the Galaxy S8 and remove the physical home button in the Galaxy Note 8, which a Twitter user named Ice Universe said is internally codenamed “Baikal.”
+Credit: Olixar/ForbesThere’s also been talk on Android Headlines and elsewhere of Samsung planning to follow the Galaxy S8 and remove the physical home button in the Galaxy Note 8.
 That would give Samsung more room to deliver a big-screen device, but it invites questions over exactly where the handset’s fingerprint sensor might go.

 Backing up this rumor, Olixar has already started offering pre-orders for Galaxy Note 8 cases through the Mobile Fun accessories site that have a fingerprint sensor to the right of the camera.
 Bummer.
 (If you really want a fingerprint sensor to live under the screen of your phone, you may have to wait until 2018's Note 9, according to this 9to5Mac report.)

 Because the Note 8's home button will now be a virtual one, look for it to feature a pressure-sensitive screen like the Galaxy S8 did.
 Reports out of Korea on this feature suggest that you'll be able to do a hard press on the Note 8's home button to bring up additional commands.